jamesj223/Mowu/README.md

 - Keyboard controls and on screen buttons
 - A Help Menu
 - Bulma CSS/theming
-- Auto deploy releases to Netlify
+- Auto deploy releases to Netlify using GitHub Actions

 ## Future Versions